-20 Chapter 20: Sensing and Responding to Stimuli: Body System Organization and Plant Responses
+20 Chapter 20: Plant Structure and Function/Animal Body System Organization

 Organs are collections of tissues grouped together performing a common function.
 Organs are present not only in animals but also in plants.
 An organ system is a group of organs that work together to perform major functions or meet physiological needs of the body.
 Mammals have many organ systems.
 For instance, the circulatory system transports blood through the body and to and from the lungs.
 It includes organs such as the heart and blood vessels.
 The digestive system consists of several organs, including the stomach, intestines, liver, and pancreas.
 Organ systems can come together to create an entire organism.